directory

 Top 10 Shakespeare Plays

 No doubt every Shakespeare fan has his or her own short list of the Bard's greatest works.
 Although each play is a treasure that I have enjoyed more than once, I have whittled down my list of favorites to the following ten.
-For extensive resources just click on the play name.
+For extensive resources please click on the play name.

 1. Hamlet